Oral Roberts: Ministry and university

 Roberts was a pioneer televangelist, and attracted a vast viewership.
 He began broadcasting by radio in 1947, and began broadcasting his revivals by television in 1954.
 His television ministry continued with The Abundant Life program reaching 80% of the United States by 1957, and quarterly Prime Time Specials from 1969 through 1980.
 In 1996, he founded Golden Eagle Broadcasting.

 On March 17, 1968, Roberts and his wife were received as members of the Boston Avenue United Methodist Church in Tulsa, Oklahoma, by Dr. Finis Crutchfield, its then pastor.
 The United Methodist Church offered more leniency in doctrinal and moral issues than the Pentecostal Holiness Church had.
 This granted Roberts some leeway, as it was expected that the strictness of the Pentecostal tradition may have impeded his rise in popularity.
 Before Roberts' switch to Methodism, Crutchfield arranged a meeting between Roberts and Bishop William Angie Smith, at which the Bishop told Roberts, "We need you, but we need the Holy Spirit more than we need you and we've got to have the Holy Spirit in the Methodist Church."
 Roberts became an elder in the Oklahoma Conference of the United Methodist Church.
 From 1968 through 1987, Roberts was a member of the United Methodist Church's ministry.

 Roberts affected the American Protestant community.
-According to one authority in conservative Protestant culture, his ministry's influence was second only to that of Billy Graham.
+According to one commentator, his ministry's influence in conservative Protestant culture was second only to that of Billy Graham.
 His divine healing ministry called for prayer to heal the whole person—body, mind and spirit.
 Many labeled him a faith healer, but he rejected this with the comment: "God heals—I don't."
 He played a major role in bringing American Pentecostal Christianity into the mainstream.
 Even though Roberts was often associated with the prosperity gospel and the faith movement because of his close doctrinal and personal ties with Word-Faith teachers, his abundant life teachings did not fully identify him with that movement.